molarmanful/strman/README.md

 # strman
-Some utility functions for 2D string manipulation.
+strman (**str**ing **man**ipulation) is a set of ES6 utility functions for working with 2D strings.
+It was created to make working with ASCII art strings much easier, but there are many other possible uses for these functions.